March in global missions history: It happened today!

 bishopric of Trier, but Liudger declined, preferring to continue his missionary work among the

-- March 27, 710 -- Rupert of Salzburg (also known as Hrodbert, Robert, Rupprecht) dies in
+- March 27, 710 -- Rupert of Salzburg (also known as Hrodbert, Robert, Rupprecht) died in

 Salzburg.
 Either a Frankish nobleman or an Irishman, he began his missionary work in southern